Complex society: Mobile hunter-gatherer (bands)

-Hunter-gatherer culture developed among the early prehistoric era.
+Hunter-gatherer culture developed in the early prehistoric era.
 Evidence traces them as far back as 2 million years ago.
-As primarily nomadic groups, they valued the idea of kinship; moreover, these kinship focused groups recognized status via age as they viewed their elders as the wise ones from the group.
+As primarily nomadic groups, they valued the idea of kinship; moreover, these kinship-focused groups recognized status via age as they viewed their elders as the wise ones from the group.
 Consequently, they discovered the use of fire and developed intricate lithic tools for hunting.
 These early humans showcase the early beginnings of both social and biological evolution ideals.
 They were egalitarian by nature, hunting enough food and shelter, while the division of labor was predominantly gender-based with the advancement of hunting.
 Additionally, the domestication of animals and plants sparked the Neolithic Revolution.
 The transition was slow-forth as more developed societies began to develop more effective agricultural methods to meet their needs.
-This complexity fueled growth in the early civilization of Mesopotamia.
+This complexity fueled growth in the early civilization of Mesopotamia and other early civilizations.

 Sedentary societies (tribes)

-Sedentary societies or more commonly known as tribes, are rarely more than a few thousand individuals who are settlers.
+Sedentary societies, more commonly known as tribes, are rarely more than a few thousand individuals who are settlers.
 They've adapted agricultural innovation, by focusing on horticulture and the domestication of plants & animals.
-As they derived Neolithic roots of being kinship focused and respecting their elders and the knowledge they have due to their age.
-As early Mesopotamia was developing, the Ubaid Culture started off as one of the first sedentary villages.
+As they derived Neolithic roots of being kinship-focused and respecting their elders and the knowledge they have due to their age.
+As early Mesopotamia was developing, the Ubaid culture started off as one of the first sedentary villages.
 Before expanding into a fully developed empire, the Ubaid culture had the domestication of animals and plants such as: wheat, barley, lentils, sheep, goats, and cattle.
-Additionally, they developed an irrigation system to better serve their agricultural needs, which is further developed on a larger scale in civilizations and expand it beyond agricultural purposes.
+Additionally, they developed an irrigation system to better serve their agricultural needs, which was further developed on a larger scale in civilizations and expanded beyond agricultural purposes.

 Chiefdoms

 Chiefdoms are stratified societies that characteristically have a two-tier settlement pattern, with a central town for administrative and religious duties surrounded by satellite farming villages.
 They are distinguished from tribes by hereditary inequality between those born into the chiefly class and those born as commoners.
 The chief and his or her relatives are also often considered divine.
 Chiefdoms may arise out of necessity under external threat.
-Villages might join under a leader who is believed to deliver followers from harm, and in the process the leader may become deified.
+Villages might join under a leader who is believed to deliver followers from harm, and in the process, the leader may become deified.
 Once a chiefdom is formed, adjacent communities have few choices except to join the chiefdom, leave the region, or form a rival chiefdom.